 Low-input, more diverse crop rotation systems are new in the sense that they use modern technology and tools and a modern understanding of ecological systems, but the underlying concept is time-tested.
 Farms with more diverse products and practices generally are more resilient.
 They have a long history in practice, and also in science.
-Integrated crop-livestock systems were widespread in northern Europe, England and much of North America until the 1960s, when the availability of low-cost synthetic fertilizer eliminated the need for diversity and encouraged farmers to specialize.
+Integrated crop-livestock systems were widespread in northern Europe, England and much of North America until the 1960s, when the availability of low-cost, synthetic fertilizer eliminated the need for diversity and encouraged farmers to specialize.

-The study confirmed that three- and four-year rotations work at the farm scale or ‘micro-economic’ scale.
+The study confirmed that 3- and 4-year rotations work at the farm scale or ‘micro-economic’ scale.
 It showed that these rotations are a practical solution for reaching multiple goals: reducing environmental impact and maintaining on-farm profitability.
 Diversifying food and agricultural systems, whether or not through these exact rotations, is a positive and realistic assumption for future large-scale agriculture.
 Understanding how diverse and integrated crop-livestock systems work on a regional scale would require macro-economic modeling that wasn’t part of this study.
 Policy, for example, is likely to continue to play an important role in farming decisions.
 Modeling in future research can track the complicated interactions among markets, policies, adoption, and goods.